Nervosys/Botnix/docs/stdenv/meta.chapter.md

 Tests that are part of the source package are often executed in the `installCheckPhase`.

-Prefer `passthru.tests` for tests that are introduced in nixpkgs because:
+Prefer `passthru.tests` for tests that are introduced in botpkgs because:

 * `passthru.tests` tests the 'real' package, independently from the environment in which it was built
 * we can run `passthru.tests` independently